Boundary-induced nucleation control: A theoretical perspective: Simulation Setup

-Here, $A = (L+20a)^2$ is defined as the surface area.
-The added particles are directly attached on a randomly chosen free position of the surface.
-The resulting time-dependence of the coverage (number of particles over $A$) is sketched in \figref{~\ref{fig:cov_time_schema}}.
+With $A = (L+20a)^2$ defined as the surface area.
+Therefore, the flux can be varied continuously.
+The added particles are directly attached on a randomly chosen free location of the surface.
+The resulting time-dependence of the coverage (number of particles over $A$) is sketched in \figref{\ref{fig:cov_time_schema}}.

-All simulations are repeated 2000 times (representing 2000 cells) in order to obtain a good statistical description.
-This large number also acknowledges that the nucleation process has a significant random component which has to be appropriately averaged out.
+All simulations are repeated 2000 times (representing a set of 2000 different cells) in order to obtain a good statistical description.
+This large number also acknowledges that the nucleation process has a significant random component which has to be appropriately averaged out for the analysis.